TylerYep/workshop/README.md

 ### My choices

 - `@dataclass(init=False, eq=False, order=False, repr=False)` means don't use dataclasses.
-- Explicitly define the `__init__` function whenever you have more initialization logic than "set all parameters as fields".
-A common example is when a self member variable shouldn't be a constructor parameter.
+- Use `@dataclass(init=False)` to explicitly define the `__init__` function whenever you have more initialization logic than "set all parameters as fields".
+  - A common example is when a self member variable shouldn't be a constructor parameter.
 This makes reading the class much easier and allows better control over the logic.
-Avoid **post_init** when possible.
+  - Avoid **post_init** when possible.
+  - You can also set `init=False` when a dataclass does not accept any parameters in its constructor.
-- Create a separate `__str__` function to use when printing the object for visualizing the state of the data structure. `__repr__` should contain a single line while string should be pretty printed.
+- Create a separate `__str__` function to use when printing the object for visualizing the state of the data structure. `__repr__` should contain a single line while `__str__` should be the pretty printed representation.
 - Define `__hash__` myself, since I can choose the necessary fields to make a unique hash.
 Additionally, using `@dataclass(frozen=True)` is almost never a good idea, since you won't be able to even set attributes in `__post_init__`, and the docs specifically point out a performance penalty.
 - Prefer the `@dataslots` and the _dataslots_ library over using `__slots__` all the time.
 It is a clean single decorator and dependency rather than an ugly list of strings.
+Hopefully this will be fixed in Python 3.11 or something.

 # Style Guide